alo9507/JustKeepClicking/content/blog/what-is-a-guard/index.md

 Optional binding elegantly combines three operations:

-- 1. Instantiates a new variable `person`
+- 1. Initializes a new variable called `person`
 - 2. Assigns the value of `optionalPerson` to `person`
-- 3. Forces a return if the assignment resolves to `nil`
+- 3. Forces a return if the `optionalPerson` is `nil`

-Because we are <i>compile-time required</i> to return if the assignment of `optionalPerson` to the new variable `person` is nil, all code appearing below a guard can safely execute knowing that `person` will not be nil.
+Because we are <i>compiletime required</i> to return if the assignment of `optionalPerson` to the new variable `person` is nil, all code appearing below a guard can safely execute knowing that `person` will not be nil.

 All that without a single if/else indentation!